tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.19.2 =
+* codes improvements in plugin settings to protect against XSS attacks
+* code improvements in backend file browser to avoid directory traversal attacks
+* permanent fix for compatibility with block themes

 = 4.19.1 =
 * updated vendor libraries to their latest version